DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Tilesets/Animations.md

 ## Animation Types

-Three types of animations are built into the MGE for [[character entity|character entities]], and they are triggered in straightforward and predictable ways. [[entity_types.json]] defines which animations are of which type, and they can be defined and adjusted within the [[MGE Encoder]] or manually with a text editor.
+Three types of animations are built into the MGE for [[character entity|character entities]], and they are triggered in straightforward and predictable ways. [[entity_types.json]] defines which animations are of which type, and they can be defined and adjusted within the [[MGE encoder]] or manually with a text editor.

 ### Idle